On Christmas break in 1974 Dave Smith and I took a road trip to Washington, D.C., and on into Pennsylvania.

 Nobody in public office worries about that anymore.
 The pols act like the only things we care about are guns and abortion.
 And they are kept in office by the lobbyists — big ag, big oil, big chem — who bankroll their campaigns.

-As we get closer to the election we will talk more about which rascals need to be thrown out before they kill us with contamination.
+As we get closer to the next election we ought to talk more about precisely which rascals need to be thrown out before they kill us with contamination.

 And shame on us if we don’t do it.